 Nestled on the coast of the French Basque country, Biarritz is a little gem that’s gained popular attention after European royalty started holidaying here from the 19th Century.
-Thankfully, you don’t just have to be royal or in line to a throne to visit, though I’m sure it would help! 😉
+I mean, if it’s good enough for royalty, it’s good enough for us, right? 😉

-Brest is a stunning city in the heart of Brittany.
+Easily up there as one of the best places in the west of France, Brest is a stunning city in the heart of Brittany.
 It’s the perfect place to learn how to sail, especially when it hosts the International Festival Of The Sea every four years.

-Unique Spot: It’s sea front (to learn to sail of course)!
+Unique Spot: Its seafront (to learn to sail of course).

 Bayonne is surprisingly close to Biarritz so you can definitely team up these two towns on a ‘double-date’!
-I hate to utter that cliche advice of ‘getting lost in its medieval streets’ but honestly, it’s such a little town that you’ll struggle to stay lost for very long!
+I hate to utter that cliche advice of ‘getting lost in its medieval streets’ but honestly, it’s such a little town that you’ll struggle to stay lost for very long.

-One great experience is to hire a bike from Bayonne and spend the day cycling the coastline and exploring Biarritz too!
-Easy peasy!
+One great experience is to hire a bike from Bayonne and spend the day cycling the coastline and exploring Biarritz too.
+Easy peasy.

-Unique Spot: It’s little cobbled streets filled with independent shops.
+Unique Spot: It’s little-cobbled streets filled with independent shops.

 This small commune is oft-overlooked by many visitors to the west coast of France but is actually great to visit as it has one of the country’s loveliest coastlines.
 Recently, Andernos-les-Bains has also become known for its delicious oysters.

-Unique Spot: Anywhere that serves those delicious oysters!
+Unique Spot: Anywhere that serves those delicious oysters.

 6.)
 La Rochelle

-This magical looking coastal city is almost 1,000 years – which can only mean one thing… lots of history and culture to explore!
+This magical looking coastal city is almost 1,000 years – which can only mean one thing… lots of history and culture to explore.
 Stroll through the city and try to find some of the cities many 17th century passages and arches that dominate this pretty place.

 On the banks of the Loire River, Saint-Nazaire is a different type of town in Brittany to explore.
 Although the town is not as popular as other beautiful towns in Brittany, it’s a great place to start your journey down the coast whilst discovering the natural beauty that surrounds this region.

-Unique spot: It’s beautiful coastline just outside the town limits!
+Unique spot: It’s beautiful coastline just outside the town limits.

 Unique spot: It’s pristine coastal terrain.

-Famous for its salt marshes, Guérande is the perfect place to discover a surprise French export (salt)! 😉 Take a tour with one of the many local artisans that still look after these impressive marshes.
+Famous for its salt marshes, Guerande is the perfect place to discover a surprise French export (salt). 😉 Take a tour with one of the many local artisans that still look after these impressive marshes.

 Unique spot: Salt.
 Salt.
 SALT!

 This little commune is based right on the tip of land that juts into the Atlantic Sea.
-With it’s rugged coast and small little coves, Quiberon is a geographer (and photographer)’s dream!
+With its rugged coast and small little coves, Quiberon is a geographer (and photographer)’s dream.